2017-07 | February 2019

 A New Normal for Interest Rates?
 Evidence from Inflation-Indexed Debt

-Researchers have debated the extent of the decline in the steady-state short-term real interest rate—that is, in the so-called equilibrium or natural rate of interest.
-We examine this issue using a dynamic term structure finance model estimated directly on the prices of individual inflation-indexed bonds with adjustments for real term and liquidity risk premiums.
-Our methodology avoids two pitfalls of previous macroeconomic analyses: structural breaks at the zero lower bound and potential misspecification of output and inflation dynamics.
-We estimate that the equilibrium real rate has fallen about 2 percentage points and appears unlikely to rise quickly.
+The downtrend in U.S. interest rates over the past two decades may partly reflect a decline in the longer-run equilibrium real rate of interest.
+We examine this issue using dynamic term structure models that account for time-varying term and liquidity risk premiums and are estimated directly from prices of individual inflation-indexed bonds.
+Our finance-based approach avoids two potential pitfalls of previous macroeconomic analyses: structural breaks at the zero lower bound and misspecification of output and inflation dynamics.
+We estimate that the longer-run equilibrium real rate has fallen about 2 percentage points and appears unlikely to rise quickly.

 Christensen, Jens H. E, and Glenn D. Rudebusch.
 2017.
 "A New Normal for Interest Rates?
 Evidence from Inflation-Indexed Debt," Federal Reserve Bank of San Francisco Working Paper 2017-07.
 Available at https://doi.org/10.24148/wp2017-07